HonTheCoder/Quiz-Game/README.md

 🎮 Interactive Quiz App

-This project is my final project for the subject Event-Driven Programming.
-It demonstrates how to use JavaScript with HTML and CSS to build a responsive and interactive quiz game based on user actions and events.

-▶️ Play the Quiz Game Online

-You can try the game live here: https://quizzygameskie.netlify.app/

-🧠 Description

-The Interactive Quiz App is a simple web-based game that tests the user's knowledge through 10 multiple-choice questions.
-It uses event-driven programming principles where the game responds to user interactions such as button clicks and selections.

-Features:

-🔄 10 Questions with 4 answer choices each.

-🎯 Real-time feedback on answers ("Correct!" or "Wrong answer").

-📊 Final score is displayed at the end of the game.

-🎵 Sound effects:

-Correct answer: success sound

-Wrong answer: error sound

-Background music during the game

-Option to toggle background music ON/OFF from the main menu

-⏱️ Timer feature.

-🔁 Option to Restart the game or go back to the Main Menu.

-🎯 Objective

-To apply the core concepts of event-driven programming by creating a graphical quiz game that reacts to user input and updates the interface dynamically.

-✅ Learning Outcomes Achieved

-Implemented event handlers to react to user interactions.

-Managed GUI components like buttons, labels, and score updates.

-Dynamically updated the user interface based on events.

-Used control structures (if/else, loops) in response to events.

-🧩 How it Works

-The user starts from the Main Menu.

-The quiz displays one question at a time.

-When the user selects an answer:

-A sound plays based on correctness.

-Feedback is shown ("Correct!" or "Wrong answer").

-Score is updated.

-The "Next" button shows the next question.

-After 10 questions, the app shows the final score with options to Restart or return to Main Menu.

-🛠️ Tools Used

-HTML – Structure

-CSS – Styling

-JavaScript – Logic & Event Handling

-Audio Files – For background music and answer sound effects

-🧪 Completion Criteria

- GUI with question labels and answer buttons

- Interactive event handling for answers and next button

- Score tracking and real-time feedback

- Final score display with restart option

- Background music with toggle option

- Sound effects for correct/wrong answers
+- This is my final project for Event-Driven Programming, built with HTML, CSS, and JavaScript.
+It’s a fun, interactive quiz game with 10 multiple-choice questions that reacts to your clicks and choices.

+▶️ Play It Here

+https://quizzygameskie.netlify.app/

+🤷‍♂️ What’s Inside?

+- 10 questions, each with 4 answer options

+- Instant feedback: “Correct!” or “Wrong answer”

+- Score shown at the end

+- Background music you can toggle on/off

+- Sounds for right and wrong answers

+- Restart or return to the main menu anytime

+🤔 Why This Project?

+To practice event-driven programming: handling clicks, updating the UI dynamically, and managing game flow with buttons and labels.

+❓ How It Works:

+- Start at the main menu

+- Answer questions one by one

+- Hear sounds & get feedback on answers

+- See your score at the end

+- Restart or exit as you like

+⚙️ Tools Used

+- HTML, CSS, JavaScript

+- Audio for music and effects